 You can customize the keyboard shortcuts using Edit / Preferences / Shortcuts.
 At some point, we may provide a set of special accessibility-optimized shortcuts and/or a way of saving and loading sets of shortcut definitions.

-- - Inputting notes in MuseScore with NVDA ☑ • - Creating Modified Stave Notation in MuseScore ☑ •
+- Creating a New Score in MuseScore with NVDAC - Inputting notes in MuseScore with NVDA ☑ • - Creating Modified Stave Notation in MuseScore ☑ •

 Albums